erde-lang/erde-lang.github.io/src/docs/reference.md

 print(x) -- 5
 ```

-Similar to regular assignments, assignment operators can also perform multiple
+Similar to regular assignments, operator assignments can also perform multiple
 assignments in a single statement:

 ```erde